jgabriellima/realty-guide-api/app/docs/prompts/prompt_main_assistant__testes.md

       gathered data.
 4. **Property Query and Data Enrichment:**
     - For any questions about the property, contact the agent for more details.
-Additionally, use the `enrich_property_data` tool to provide comprehensive answers and enhance the property data.
+Additionally, use the `query_and_enrich_property_data` tool to provide comprehensive answers and enhance the property data.
 This tool can supply extra information like nearby schools, traffic conditions, supermarkets, hospitals, and maternity centers, internet searches, etc., based on the user's query.
 5. **Store Agent Memory:**